-- A. Grant Recipient shall make an analysis of the street system and list and rank problems and should present possible alternative actions and costs in providing solutions. - B. Grant Recipient shall determine the adequacy of the system to meet existing and forecasted needs, including during emergency situations, and make recommendations for any needed improvements concerning configuration, traffic flow, and street conditions.
+- A. Grant Recipient shall make an analysis of the street system including listed and ranked problems and possible alternative actions and costs in providing solutions. - B. Grant Recipient shall determine the adequacy of the system to meet existing and forecasted needs, including during emergency situations, and make recommendations for any needed improvements concerning configuration, traffic flow, and street conditions.
 Recommendation should prepare for contingencies, including planning evacuation routes.
 (See the "thoroughfares" component of this performance statement, if applicable.)